pydanny/pydanny.github.com/posts2013/2013-03-29-core-concepts-django-forms.rst

 * ModelForms automatically choose validators based off of Model field definitions.
 * ModelForms save dictionaries to SQL tables.

-... and I'll be touching on them in the future.
+... and I touch on them in `my post on ModelForms`_.

+.. _`my post on ModelForms`: http://pydanny.com/core-concepts-django-modelforms.html